 1. Answer the baby’s crying quickly

-There were many parenting pamphlets written between 1920s and 1940s that warned parents not to pick up a baby between feedings because that would lead to spoiled, fussy children5.
+Many parenting pamphlets written between the 1920s and 1940s warned parents not to pick up a baby between feedings because that would lead to spoiled, fussy children.5

-Since then, studies after studies have shown that responding quickly to an infant’s cry during their first few months will decrease their crying significantly by the end of their first year.
+Since then, study after study has shown that responding quickly to an infant’s cry during their first few months will decrease their crying significantly by the end of their first year.

 Infants whose mothers ignore their cries or delay in responding to them are the ones who show the stereotype of the “spoiled child” by the age of one.

-So the first step in soothing a crying baby is to respond to them and do not ignore the baby’s cues for help.
+So, the first step in soothing a crying baby is to respond to them and not ignore the baby’s cues for help.